 Figure 1 | GDP Growth and Weighted ISM Index1

-1. U.S. Bureau of Economic Analysis, Bloomberg, The Institute for Supply Management
+1. Source: U.S. Bureau of Economic Analysis, Bloomberg, The Institute for Supply Management

-3. Source: Bloomberg, The Conference Board, U.S. Bureau of Economic Analysis, U.S. Bureau of Labor Statistics
+2. Source: Bloomberg, U.S. Bureau of Economic Analysis, U.S. Bureau of Labor Statistics

 The information contained herein reflects the views of Galliard Capital Management, Inc. and sources believed to be reliable by Galliard as of the date of publication.
 No representation or warranty is made concerning the accuracy of any data and there is no guarantee that any projection, opinion, or forecast herein will be realized.
 The views expressed may change at any time subsequent to the date of publication.
 This publication is for information purposes only; it is not investment advice or a recommendation for a particular security strategy or investment product.
 Graphs and tables are for illustrative purposes only.
 FOR INSTITUTIONAL INVESTOR USE ONLY. © Copyright Galliard Capital Management, Inc.